-(1) Mr. Arnell was appointed Chair of the Board on April 25, 2019.
-Upon this appointment he was no longer a member of any Committee, but in his capacity as Chair of the Board, was considered an ex-officio and attended all Committee meetings on a non-voting basis.
+(1) Mr. Arnell is not a member of any Committee, but in his capacity as Chair of the Board, is considered an ex-officio.
+He attended all Committee meetings in 2020 on a non-voting basis.
+Mr. Arnell is an independent director.